-Once Jesus was in a certain place praying, and when he had finished, one of his disciples said, "Lord, teach us to pray, just as John the Baptist taught his disciples."
+Wednesday 10th October 2012 Once Jesus was in a certain place praying, and when he had finished, one of his disciples said, "Lord, teach us to pray, just as John the Baptist taught his disciples."
 Jesus said to them, "Say this when you pray: 'Father, may all people honour your holy name; may your kingdom come; give us each day our daily bread, and forgive us our sins as we ourselves forgive anyone who has done wrong to us."

-Has using to us.
-(Adapted from the Gospel of Wednesday $10^{\rm th}$ October 2012 - Luke 11:1-4)
+(Adapted from the Gospel of Wednesday 10th October 2012 - Luke 11:1-4) Please see Teacher's note overleaf about today's Wednesday Word In today's Gospel, Jesus teaches us how to pray and reminds us about how important it is to forgive others just as God forgives us.